Ezequiel Tovar Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is fifth in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the Marlins pitching staff ranks fifth in the league.

-- The Marlins have a 4.47 team ERA that ranks 21st among all league pitching staffs.
+- The Marlins have the 21st-ranked team ERA among all league pitching staffs (4.47).

-- Marlins pitchers combine to rank 19th in baseball in home runs given up (58 total, 1.2 per game).
+- Marlins pitchers combine to give up 58 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- Perez (1-0) gets the starting nod for the Marlins, his third of the season.
+- Alcantara makes the start for the Marlins, his 10th of the season.
+He is 1-5 with a 5.21 ERA and 54 strikeouts in 57 2/3 innings pitched.

-- In his last appearance on Thursday, the righty threw five innings against the Washington Nationals, giving up one earned run while surrendering three hits.
+- In his last time out on Saturday, the righty went 5 2/3 innings against the San Francisco Giants, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.